GriffonXPan/profile/_pages/teaching2.md

 ---
 {% include base_path %}

 My area of teaching interests focuses on structural and earthquake engineering.
 Over the past couple of years, I have been actively engaged in teaching and tutoring graduate and undergraduate courses.
-The description of each course and my associated responsibilities are detailed below.

 Jan 2020 - Present	Co-instructor/Substitute Lecturer, The University of British Columbia, Canada
  * CIVL 231 – Structural Mechanics